The Exercise is Medicine initiative seeks to make movement a part of prescribing process.

 It’s a work in progress.

-“In medical school, we had maybe one or two lectures on nutrition and exercise,” said Leon Scott, M.D., assistant professor of clinical orthopaedics and rehabilitation and physician at Vanderbilt Bone & Joint in Spring Hill.
+“In medical school, we had maybe one or two lectures on nutrition and exercise,” said Leon Scott, M.D., assistant professor of clinical orthopaedics and rehabilitation and physician at Vanderbilt Orthopaedics in Spring Hill.
 “But we spend years on medicine.
 That is our comfort zone.”

 Most doctors are also pushed for time.
 “It takes more discussion with the patient and that takes time,” he said.
 But to Scott, it’s worth every minute.